 The "Model context is full" message appears when your conversation has exceeded the AI model's context window—the maximum amount of information it can process at once.

 Think of context as the model's "working memory."
-Every message you send, every response it generates, and all the information from your assistant's rules, datasources, and actions consume space in this context window.
-When that space fills up, the model can't accept any more information.
+Every message you send, every response it generates, and all the information from your agent's rules, datasources, and actions consume space in this context window.
+When that space fills up, the model can't accept any more information, and you'll need to take action before continuing.

 Why context limits exist

-AI models have context limits for technical and practical reasons:
+AI models have context limits for several technical and practical reasons:

-Processing constraints: Larger contexts require exponentially more computational power and memory
+Processing constraints: Larger contexts require exponentially more computational power and memory.
+A model processing 200,000 tokens uses significantly more resources than one processing 8,000 tokens.

-Cost efficiency: Processing larger contexts costs more in terms of both time and money
+Cost efficiency: Processing larger contexts costs more in terms of both time and money, which affects both response speed and operational costs.

 What fills up the context